awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 **To create an Aurora MySQL DB cluster that is a cross\-Region read replica with the CLI**

-1. Call the AWS CLI `[create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)` command in the AWS Region where you want to create the read replica DB cluster\.
+1. Call the AWS CLI [create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) command in the AWS Region where you want to create the read replica DB cluster\.
 Include the `--replication-source-identifier` option and specify the Amazon Resource Name \(ARN\) of the source DB cluster to create a read replica for\.

-    For cross\-Region replication where the DB cluster identified by `--replication-source-identifier` is encrypted, you must specify the `--kms-key-id` option and the `--storage-encrypted` option\.
-You must also specify either the `--source-region` or `--pre-signed-url` option\.
-Using `--source-region` autogenerates a presigned URL that is a valid request for the `CreateDBCluster` API operation that can be performed in the source AWS Region that contains the encrypted DB cluster to be replicated\.
-Using `--pre-signed-url` requires you to construct a presigned URL manually instead\.
-The KMS key identifier is used to encrypt the read replica\.
-It must be a KMS key valid for the destination AWS Region\.
-To learn more about these options, see `[create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)`\.
+    For cross\-Region replication where the DB cluster identified by `--replication-source-identifier` is encrypted, specify the `--kms-key-id` option and the `--storage-encrypted` option\.
 **Note**
  You can set up cross\-Region replication from an unencrypted DB cluster to an encrypted read replica by specifying `--storage-encrypted` and providing a value for `--kms-key-id`\.
-In this case, you don't need to specify `--source-region` or `--pre-signed-url`\.

     You can't specify the `--master-username` and `--master-user-password` parameters\.
 Those values are taken from the source DB cluster\.